 It’s hard for any business to get positive and genuine (NEVER fake reviews by asking friends/family/colleagues to leave a review for you) reviews online.
 This is why if you actively have a strategy in place to obtain reviews, you’re more likely to stand out from competitors.

 Any positive reviews you can get online are a benefit to your online reputation.
 Whether they’re on Google, Facebook or another third-party review website.
-However, for this post, we want to solely concentrate our focus on Google My Business reviews, due to their potential impact on your SEO marketing success.
+However, for this post, we want to solely concentrate our focus on Google Business Profile reviews, due to their potential impact on your SEO marketing success.

 How do you leave a review?

 The first thing you need is a Google account.
 You can easily sign up for one using your own email address (you don’t need Gmail for the signup), once verified and logged in, you can start leaving reviews.
 Click the ‘sign in’ link on the upper right-hand corner; this will take you to your sign-in form, with a ‘create account’ link if you haven’t already got one.

 When leaving a review, you first-rate the business out of 5 stars, and then you can leave a detailed paragraph of your experience.
 It’s best practice to leave a nice review, or nothing at all, however, there will be times when you do receive the odd bad review.